RigoBlock/contracts/DragoFactory/README.md

 # Drago Factory Contracts
 Deploy dragos like a master.
+Set registry when deploy new one!

 ## Drago Factory contract version 0.2.1
 ```